-- Works to carry out the contract beyond trial efforts and to embed it into the daily activities of the organization, team and individual.
+- Works to carry out the contract beyond trial efforts and to embed it into the daily activities of the organisation, team and individual.

 - Is able to develop and initiate appropriate interventions that are meaningful and useful to the client.

-- Is able to facilitate groups & individuals to recognize the need for change.
+- Is able to facilitate groups & individuals to recognise the need for change.

 - Is able to gain commitment to review and evaluate outcomes.